Table of Contents

 Executing your year-end giving campaign

-Once everything’s in place, start the end of year fundraisers with an announcement letting everyone know.
+Once everything’s in place, start the end-of-year fundraisers with an announcement letting everyone know.

 1. Launch your digital ad campaigns